Abstraction Alignment: Comparing Model-Learned and Human-Encoded Conceptual Relationships: Appendix

-To create weighted DAGs, we compute the model's output probability across every word in its vocabulary for every data instance.
-For each data instance, we assign the model's output probabilities to their corresponding nodes in the DAG.
-We use the weighted DAGs to compute three specificity metrics, using the \subgraphalignment function \cref{eq:comparison-metric}.
-In each metric, we use the node \function{values} corresponding to the model's predicted probability outputs.
-First, we compute replicate the specificity testing metric from \citet{huang2023can} (originally called $p_r$).
-We compute it as $P(s_s, s_g)$, where $s_s$ is the single-node graph containing the specific label and $s_g$ is the single-node graph containing the general answer label.
-Next, we compute $P(s_{s\downarrow}, s_{s\uparrow})$ to compare all words at the specific label's level of abstraction and lower $s_{s\downarrow}$ (specific label and its descendants) to all words at a higher level of abstraction than the specific label $s_{s\uparrow}$ (specific label's ancestors).
-Finally, we compute $P(s_{s\uparrow\downarrow}, s_t)$ to compare ancestors and descendants of the specific label $s_{s\uparrow\downarrow}$ to any other word in the task DAG $s_t$.
+To quantitatively benchmark the models in \cref{sec:language-model-specificity-quantitative}, we use the fitted abstractions to compute three specificity metrics, using \subgraphpreference (\cref{eq:subgraph-preference}).
+Since, in this case, the model outputs map to concepts at many different levels of abstraction, we do not propagate the values through the fitted abstraction.
+Instead, we assign each node a value corresponding to the model's probability of outputting that word.
+First, we replicate the specificity testing metric from \citet{huang2023can} (originally called $p_r$).
+We compute it as $P(s, g)$, where $s$ is the single-node graph containing the specific label and $g$ is the single-node graph containing the general label.
+Next, we compute $P(s_{\downarrow}, s_{\uparrow})$ to compare all words more specific than the specific label $s_{\downarrow}$ (specific label and its descendants) to all words at a higher level of abstraction than the specific label $s_{\uparrow}$ (specific label's ancestors).
+Finally, we compute $P(s_{\updownarrow}, t)$ to compare ancestors and descendants of the specific label $s_{\updownarrow}$ to any other word in the task DAG $t$.